 In your neighbourhood

-Sledding is one of the most accessible winter activities.
+Sledding is one of the most accessible and one of the most delightful winter activities.
 Everyone has a favourite hill in the neighbourhood for wintertime fun.
-Some slopes are gentle while others offer speed and excitement.
+Some slopes are are gentle, while others are steeper and faster.
 There’s a perfect hill for everyone!

 Nature on full display